MuhammadMoiz200099/MEAN_todo_app/README.md

 ## Create Database:

--First created database using the following commands
+- First created database using the following commands

 #### First open command prompt(cmd), write the following command and hit enter.
 This create a database named "todoList"